 (18) Adjustment of Fees by the Department and Notification of Fees. (§2306.6716(b)) All fees charged by the Department in the administration of the tax credit and Direct Loan programs may be revised by the Department from time to time as necessary to ensure that such fees compensate the Department for its administrative costs and expenses.
 Unless otherwise determined by the Department, all revised fees shall apply to all Applications in process and all Developments in operation at the time of such revisions.

+(19) Determination Notice Reinstatement Fee.
+Applications that receive an affirmative Board Determination, but for which closing on the bonds does not occur prior to the Certificate of Reservation expiration date, and which subsequently have that docket number withdrawn from the TBRB, may have their Determination Notice reinstated.
+Prior to the re-issuance of the Determination Notice, the Applicant must submit a $1,000 fee for staff review and processing of the Certification of Tax Exempt Bond Applications with New Docket Numbers in accordance with §11.201(2)(E) of this chapter.

+(20) Appraisal Review Fee.
+Applicants required to submit an Appraisal must submit an Appraisal Review Fee for priority Applications on or before the Market Analysis Delivery Date in an amount to be provided to the Applicant by the Department no later than seven days prior to the date the fee is due, and not to exceed $6,000.
+If an Application becomes a priority Application after the Market Analysis Delivery Date, the Appraisal Review Fee is due within 7 calendar days of publication of the updated Application Log.

-§11.902.
-Appeals Process
+§11.902 Appeals Process

 (a) For Competitive HTC Applications, an Applicant or Development Owner may appeal decisions made by the Department pursuant to Tex.
-Gov’t Code §2306.0321 and §2306.6715 using the process identified in this section.
+Gov't Code §2306.0321 and §2306.6715 using the process identified in this section.
 For Tax-Exempt Bond Developments and Direct Loan Developments (not contemporaneously submitted with a Competitive HTC Application), an Applicant or Development Owner may appeal decisions made by the Department pursuant to §1.7 of this title (relating to Appeals).
 Matters that can be appealed include: